 Does VALR decide what the price of bitcoin is on the exchange?

 No. It's important to understand that VALR does not set the price of Bitcoin.
-Buyers and sellers on VALR determine the price based on where they are willing to buy and sell Bitcoin.
-It is a free market and the forces of supply and demand of our customers determine the Bitcoin price.
+Buyers and sellers on VALR determine the price based on what price they are willing to pay to buy and sell Bitcoin.
+VALR provides a free market and the forces of supply and demand determine the price of bitcoin.

 - Arbitrage - Taking advantage of differences in the price of the same asset in two different market places by buying the asset where it trades at a lower price and selling the asset simultaneously where it trades at a higher price to lock in a profit.

 - Single Discretionary Allowance (SDA) - Every individual resident of South Africa is subject to exchange control which governs how much money they can send out of the country per year.
 Your SDA is available for whatever purpose you choose and the allowance for every individual over 18 years old is R1 million per year.